➥ Loading Saint Helena Island Info

 And then there is the distinctive way Saints speak

-Being Gay used to be much more of a problem here than it is today.
+Being LGBTQ+ used to be much more of a problem here than it is today.
 Homosexual acts between men remained illegal here until 2000, the law only being changed under pressure from the UK.
-The Church uses its influence to oppose Gay Rights.
-Recent arrivals of openly Gay ex-pat officials have made ‘being out’ somewhat easier than it was and where previously many Gay Saints simply left the island, a few are now returning, though they are still treated with some suspicion.
-It is not uncommon for openly anti-Gay jokes to be told in public, even by prominent members of society.
-If world norms apply around 10% of Saints are Gay but the number of openly ‘out’ Saints on St Helena is probably less than 1%.
+The Church uses its influence to oppose LGBTQ+ Rights.
+Recent arrivals of openly LGBTQ+ ex-pat officials have made being out somewhat easier than it was and where previously many LGBTQ+ Saints simply left the island, a few are now returning, though they are still sometimes treated with suspicion.
+It is not uncommon for openly anti-LGBTQ+ jokes to be told in public, even by prominent members of society.
+If world norms apply around 10% of Saints are LGBTQ+ but the number of openly out Saints on St Helena is probably less than 1%.
 Same-sex Marriage became possible on St Helena with the passage of the Marriage Ordinance 2017 and there have been some same-sex weddings.
+For more see our page LGBTQ+.

 Freemasons Hall